-Partner legally based in a Region outside the Programme cooperation area and belonging to an EU Member State other than the 14 Interreg Euro-MED Programme States (e.g. partner located in Brussels, Berlin, Vienna, etc.):
+Partner legally based in a Region outside the Programme cooperation area and belonging to an EU Member State other than the 14 Interreg Euro-MED Programme States (e.g: partner located in Brussels, Berlin, etc.):

 - 1. They can be project partner (co-financed by the Interreg funds) and participate in a project under all missions and irrespective of the legal status of the partner but cannot act as LP. - 2.
 During the assessment phase, a confirmation of the eligibility and of the legal status of the partners located within the EU but outside the Programme cooperation area will be requested to the competent national authorities.
-The responsible authority of the respective EU Member State shall provide a written confirmation to the JS Failure to do so will result in the exclusion of the partner from the project. - 3.
-In case of project approval, an agreement on management, control and audit responsibilities will have to be signed between the Managing Authority and the relevant EU Member State or Regional competent authority.
-The time limit to get this agreement will be of maximum 6 months after the project approval17 (and in any case before the submission of the first payment claim) otherwise the partner might be excluded from the project and their expenditure, if any, would be lost. - 4.
+The responsible authority of the respective EU Member State shall provide a written communication to the MA/JS confirming aforementioned information and, in accordance with Art 22 of the ETC Regulation, its formal acceptance to reimburse any amounts unduly paid for each one of those partners, in accordance with Article 52(2) of ETC regulation.
+Failure to do so may result in the exclusion of the partner from the project, in all events this situation will be tackled in a case-by-case basis by the MA/JS. - 3.
 Their participation in the project brings added value and expertise to its implementation and benefits the Programme cooperation area.